Atlas975/Notes/Cybersecurity/RiskManagement/Security_economics.md

 - This makes [[Network_security|network security]] a shared interest akin to avoiding air pollution.
 On a smaller scale internet providers may be responsible but on a larger scale this may fall under national security

 ## Marginal cost incentive
-- Information has a high fixed cost and a marginal cost of 0, this is what result's in so much free information being readily available.
+- Information has a high fixed cost and a marginal cost of 0, this is what result's in so much free information being re adily available.
 This leaves no opportunity to undercut competitors
 - With software, technical lock in becomes a valuable incentive, where the cost of switching to free software is higher than the cost of a paid software licence

 ## Information asymmetry